BlueBunnex/Forever-Indev/README.md

 - **Sugar beets and sugar:** Grow and harvest new crops.
 - **Apple pie:** Craft delicious new food items.

-## Building the Mod

-To build the Forever Indev mod, follow these steps:

-1. **Run the Build Script:**
-   - Depending on your operating system, run the appropriate script to build the mod:
-     - For Linux: `linux/retromcp-build.sh`
-     - For macOS: `macos/retromcp-build.command`
-     - For Windows: `windows/retromcp-build.bat`

 ## GitHub Repo

-The source code for Forever Indev can be found on our [GitHub repository](#).
+The source code for Forever Indev can be found on our [GitHub repository](https://github.com/BlueBunnex/Forever-Indev).
 A build will be available soon!

 ## Updating Textures